-Despite the advances of solar and wind energies in recent years, 80 percent of the world still relies on fossil fuels as its source of energy.
+Despite the advances in solar and wind energies in recent years, 80 percent of the world still relies on fossil fuels as its source of energy.
 However, it is now generally accepted this needs to change.
 This has spurred the search for a clean and cheap energy source.

-Fusion as alternate energy source
+Fusion as an alternate energy source

 Fusion is created by making the atoms crash into each other with such force that they fuse together.
 Although some mass is lost due to conduction and radiation, the rest turns into energy.
 The amount of energy produced this way is more than by any other process known to mankind.

 A reactor is required to produce fusion, which is akin to an artificial star where continuous fusion reactions take place.
 This super high energy, charged gas can touch 200 million degrees Celsius, giving rise to filament-like bursts of energy, just like solar flares.
 These energy bursts are volatile.

 The key to harnessing fusion energy is to control these unpredictable energy bursts.
 Today, this is the most novel concept in fusion.
 There have been many approaches for this, such as tokamaks, levitating dipole approach, plasma liner experiment, magnetically insulated fusors, and many more.

 Many of these approaches are destined to fail, but if even one succeeds, it will be one of the most significant breakthroughs that is set to have a much broader and more profound impact on human civilization.

 Hurdles in fusion energy

 There are many hurdles facing the production of energy through fusion.
 For one, the research that goes into finding ways of producing and harnessing fusion energy is expensive, and so are the logistics and materials used for it.